geksiong/gs-garden/tech/tools/WSL-for-development.md

 systemd=true
 ```
 - run `wsl --shutdown` to restart the WSL instance
-- inside Ubuntu, run `systemctl list-unit-files --type=service` and see if docker is there.
+- inside Ubuntu, run `systemctl list-unit --type=service` and see if docker is there.
 It should run automatically on boot.
 - run `docker ps` etc to confirm the daemon is indeed running and working fine.

 ### Updating WSL2 kernel